 If you want more you can get a bus for 3 euros from Malaga Airport to the city centre.
 The train will take around 12 minutes to take you to the centre of the city, the station of Maria Zambrano.
 Taking a card outside of the airport for public transport will save you money.

 The green card of public transport of Malaga works on buses and the metro.
-With this car, you can get on the bus for 0.97 cents and on the metro for 0.82 cents.
+Using this card, you can get on the bus for 0.97 cents and on the metro for 0.82 cents.
 The cheapest prices compared to other destinations make Spain and Malaga worth a visit.

-If you are not fancy to take public transport and want to be more free, at the airport you can find many cars hires stands.
+If you are not fancy to take public transport and want to be freer, at the airport you can find many cars hires stands.
 Obviously, we always advise you to book your car in advance, skipping the queue and find the best price.

 Day trips to Unesco Heritage Sites close to Málaga